Abdullah007noman/sorting-algorithm/README.md

 2. Run the Code
 Once the notebook is open in Colab, you can run each cell by selecting it and pressing Shift + Enter.

-Each algorithm is accompanied by an example usage.
-Running the cell will display the sorted array.
+Each algorithm is associated by an example usage.
+Running the cell will show the sorted array.